mamonraab/violance-detection-in-video-with-pytroch/README.md

 in code the idea is so simple  we just itreat over each frame and feed it  as frame by frame item t the conv base model from that   i have two  idea to implment this

-the first one   ( consume more memory from the gpu  but learn better then the second one)
+1. the first method   ( consume more memory from the gpu  )  the idea is to change the array from (batch,frame,rgb,height ,width)  to  (batch*frame , rgb,height ,width)   so each frame will by an itm that feed to the basemodel the main idea  can bee seen in this code

 ```
  # reshape input  to be (batch_size * timesteps, input_size)